-2.10 Collection Fund Rates for Council Tax and National-Non Domestic
+2.10 Collection Fund Rates for Council Tax and National Non Domestic Rates

-The collection rates achieved during 2023/24 are summarised below:
+The collection rates achieved during 2024/25 are summarised below:

-Collection Rate 2023/24 Budget Actual
+Collection Rate 204/25 Budget Actual

-Council Tax 99.4% 97.24%
+Council Tax 97.70% 96.82%

-NDR 99.7% 98.04%
+NDR 99.10% 97.71%

-Collection rates for Council Tax and Business Rates remain at a very similar level to 2022/23.
-The budgeted value is the long term collection rate target, not the in year collection rate target.
+Collection rates for Council Tax and Business Rates are slightly below the collection rates for 2023/24.
+The budgeted value is the long-term collection rate target, not the in year collection rate target.
+The lower collection rates reflect the ongoing impact of the cost of living on residents, as well as a system migration in year affecting the capacity of the team.